 - The Madeleine K. Albright Women’s Voices at the Aspen Institute Series (2008 – 2011) offered internationally acclaimed experts a forum to address gender dimensions of timely issues and provide a catalyst for future action.

-In May 2016 the Council of Women World Leaders will be meeting in Amman, Jordan.
-The Council is co-convening a Global Summit with Women in Parliament (WIP) that will be hosted by the Plenary of the Jordanian Parliament in Amman.
-This conference is history in the making as this is the first time over 100 Female Parliamentarians and many Council Members are being brought together with a focus on the MENA region.
+In May 2016 the Council of Women World Leaders met in Amman, Jordan.
+The Council is co-convening a Global Summit with Women in Parliament (WIP) that was hosted by the Plenary of the Jordanian Parliament in Amman.
+This conference was history in the making as this is the first time over 100 Female Parliamentarians and many Council Members are being brought together with a focus on the MENA region.

 Two main goals of the Summit

 -To look at the political leadership in the MENA region.

 -Develop a set of practices that assist in integrating refugees and migrants into receiving countries.